 Like any fisherman of ballplayers, you don’t land them all.
 Some get away.
 For example, the St. Louis Browns refused to sign a player Tom saw playing in a national semipro tournament, for $1,500, but the Red Sox didn’t, and Johnny Pesky later became a fixture at Fenway Park.
 But this didn’t happen often to Greenwade.

 He would occasionally make a recommendation to trade for an established player.
 Few know that he was the man who suggested the Yankees trade for a young Kansas City Athletics outfielder named Roger Maris after the 1959 season, and it didn’t take long to prove Greenwade’s genius.
-The new Yankees right fielder won back-to-back MVP awards, in 1960 and 1961, and broke Babe Ruth’s home-run record in the latter season.
+The new Yankees right fielder won back-to-back MVP awards, in 1960 and 1961, and broke Babe Ruth’s single-season home-run record in the latter season.

 One of Greenwade’s traits was his desire to not just befriend his signees but stay in close contact with them throughout their careers.
-When a slumping Mickey Mantle was sent down to Kansas City in 1951, he sought out his scout for some consolation before confronting his father, Mutt Mantle.
+When a slumping Mickey Mantle was sent down to Kansas City in 1951, he sought out his scout for some consolation before meeting with his father, Mutt Mantle.
 The Yankees organization recognized this bond as well.
 In a November 30, 1954, letter to Mantle, George Weiss, the Yankees general manager, passed on suggestions from manager Casey Stengel that Mickey work on his drag-bunting during the offseason, as well as eliminate a lift in his swing and thereby produce more ground balls.
 Tom Greenwade was copied on the letter.

 Silvio Garcia, not Jackie Robinson, Was Dodgers’ First Choice